 ‘They couldn't see who they were shooting at’: Police target protesters in Madagascar

 Protests erupted in Madagascar's capital, Antananarivo, on September 25, as demonstrators defied a government ban to voice their frustrations over ongoing water and electricity outages.
-The situation escalated dramatically when security forces responded with violent measures, including tear gas and vehicles charging into the crowd, leading to multiple injuries and at least five fatalities.
-This unrest highlights the growing discontent among citizens regarding essential services and raises concerns about the government's handling of public dissent.
+The situation escalated dramatically when security forces responded with tear gas and aggressive tactics, leading to chaos and multiple injuries.
+Tragically, reports indicate that at least five people lost their lives during the unrest.
+This incident highlights the growing tensions between citizens and authorities, raising concerns about the government's handling of essential services and public dissent.

 Was this article worth reading?
 Share it